German destroyer Z17 Diether von Roeder: Norwegian Campaign

 Over the next several days, the ship's damage was evaluated and the Germans estimated that it would take at least a week to make her mobile again.
 In the meantime, her light weapons were off-loaded and her stern was tied to the pier in the harbor with her bow angled outwards.
 This meant that only her two forward guns could bear on targets.
 On the night of 12/13 April, Commander (Fregattenkapitän) Erich Bey, the senior surviving German officer, received word to expect an attack the following day by British capital ships escorted by a large number of destroyers and supported by carrier aircraft.
 The battleship Warspite and nine destroyers duly appeared on 13 April, although earlier than Bey had expected, and caught the Germans out of position.

 When the British destroyers Punjabi and Bedouin appeared at the harbor mouth, engaging Z12 Erich Giese, the 25 gunners left on board opened fire on whatever British ships were visible, including Warspite.
 One of the Z17 Diether von Roeder's shells hit the battleship's bridge, but only caused minor damage.
 The British initially thought that they were fired upon by coastal artillery in the smoke and confusion, but a report from a Fairey Swordfish torpedo bomber from Warspite revealed the German ship.
 The destroyer Cossack moved through the sunken freighters to investigate and opened fire at 2500 m.
 She started making hits with her second salvo and set the German ship's stern aflame, but Z17 Diether von Roeder's return fire was devastating.
-The British destroyer was hit at least seven times that severed the steam pipe to the forward boiler room, damaged the center boiler room, started a fire, and knocked out her steering gear, causing her to ran aground.
+The British destroyer was hit at least seven times that severed the steam pipe to the forward boiler room, damaged the center boiler room, started a fire, and knocked out her steering gear, causing her to run aground.
 The German shells killed 9 men and wounded 21.
 The destroyer Kimberley and Warspite returned fire, the latter even hitting Z17 Diether von Roeder once, but the gunners had abandoned ship once their ammunition was exhausted and only the three-man demolition party was still aboard when the destroyer Foxhound approached.
 They lit the fuses and ran ashore; the depth charges packed into her interior exploded when the British ship was less than 50 m away with a boarding party ready.